- SEO reports should be easy to understand and contain key data points such as search traffic, keyword rankings, conversion rates, and backlinks.

 How do I present a SEO report to a client?

 Ensure that the SEO report includes data that is easy to understand, and visualize it with graphs and tables.
-Also, make sure the tool you use allows you to share the report via a public link.
+Also, make sure the tool you use allows you to share the report via a public link or integrate it into your client portal.

 How do you present a technical SEO audit?